 The global healthcare software market is growing at a 13% CAGR, estimated to reach USD 76.45 billion by the year 2025.
 For the mobile health (mHealth) marketplace, Gartner estimates growth at 43.9% CAGR by 2027.
 Propelled in part by the COVID-19 pandemic, significant growth will be seen in areas such as telemedicine, augmented and virtual reality, artificial intelligence, wearable technology, and the Internet of Medical Things – all areas poised to either improve patient health, aid in medical discoveries, or reduce healthcare costs.

-If you are looking to build a healthcare app that will interact with electronic protected health information (ePHI), as a hospital or healthcare startup, HIPAA will be on your radar.
+If you are looking to build a healthcare app that will interact with electronic protected health information (ePHI), like a hospital or healthcare startup, HIPAA will be on your radar.
 The Healthcare Insurance Portability and Accountability Act (HIPAA) of 1996 is a Federal law that requires covered entities and business associates to self-regulate their security practices to be compliant with specific standards.
 HIPAA is just one of many data protection laws in the US.

-This guide will provide a general introduction to HIPAA and how to develop HIPAA compliant software.
+This guide will provide a general introduction to HIPAA and how to develop HIPAA-compliant software.